AB3478/Stock-Analysis/README.md

 ![](https://github.com/AB3478/Stock-Analysis/blob/main/Resources/Stock%20Analysis%20Results.png%202018.png)

-It took a total of 2.08 seconds to run the 2017 results.
-The execution time for 2017 was approximately 2 seconds; the execution time for 2018 was approximately 2.5 seconds.
-Refactoring the code significantly reduced the run times for both 2017 and 2018, see below:
+#### The execution time for 2017 was approximately 2 seconds; the execution time for 2018 was approximately 2.5 seconds.
+Refactoring the code reduced the run times for both 2017 and 2018, see below:

 ![](https://github.com/AB3478/Stock-Analysis/blob/main/Resources/Stock%20Analysis%202017.png)